 The vast majority of households in the U.S. file a joint tax return.
-But more and more have started to file their taxes separately as they factor the potential student loan savings into the equation.
+However, more student loan borrowers have started to file their taxes separately as they factor potential student loan savings into the equation.

-Below, we discuss when it makes sense to chose a filing status of married filing separately with student loans, and when it doesn’t.
-We also explain how the 2021 COVID-19 stimulus bill could impact your cost/benefit analysis.
+Below, we discuss when it makes sense to choose a filing status of married filing separately with student loans, and when it doesn’t.

-How does filing taxes separately save money on student loan payments?
+How filing taxes separately saves money on loan payments

-When someone is on an Income-Driven Repayment (IDR) plan, the payments are calculated based on discretionary income.
+When a federal student loan borrower is on an income-driven repayment (IDR) plan offered by the U.S. Department of Education, the payments are calculated based on discretionary income (private student loans are ineligible).
 The higher the income, the higher the student loan payments.
 The lower the income, the lower the payments.

 The income used to calculate the student loan payment is generally taken from the borrower’s latest tax return.
-If the borrower is married to someone who earns an income and they file their taxes jointly, the loan servicer will use their household income to calculate the payment.
+If the borrower is married to someone who earns an income and they file their taxes jointly, the loan servicer uses their household combined income to calculate the payment.

-On these plans, the income-driven payment is based on only the borrower’s earnings and not their spouse’s.
+On these plans, the income-driven payment is based only on the borrower’s earnings and not their spouse’s income.
 Now, you might be thinking, “Why wouldn’t they just file separately to keep their payments low?”

 Well, the student loan payment is only one component.
-The amount of taxes paid for the household as a whole are affected by the way a couple files taxes, too.
+The amount of taxes paid for the household as a whole is affected by the way a couple files taxes, too.

-The bottom line is couples typically end up owing more in taxes as a household when they file separately.
-This is primarily due to how each spouse’s income hits the tax brackets as individuals.
+Couples typically end up owing more in taxes as a household when they file separately.
+This is primarily due to how each spouse’s income hits the tax brackets as individual filers.